takatoh/ISBNRanges/README.md

 All ranges of registration groups and registrants are supported.
 Those depend on 'RangeMessage.xml' file, downloaded from [International ISBN Agency](https://www.isbn-international.org/range_file_generation).

+NOTE: Updated range files to latest version on September 2, 2024.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: